rohgoyal/getting-started/toolkit/2a/README.md

 4. Scroll down to the **Security** panel and add a new security option.
-- Select the newly created Client ID and Client Secret keys
+- Select the newly created Client ID and Client Secret keys.

     ![](pictures/3a.png)